-In case of defined benefit superannuation plans where superannuation balances / funding responsibility is not assumed by the Crown Finance Entity ('the Crown"), the defined benefit expense relating to KMP should be disclosed as part of post-employment benefits.
+In case of defined benefit superannuation plans where superannuation balances / funding responsibility is not assumed by the Crown in right of the State of New South Wales ("Crown"), the defined benefit expense relating to KMP should be disclosed as part of post-employment benefits.
 This could be calculated as the proportion of the defined benefit obligation assigned to KMP as a percentage of the total defined benefit obligation, applied to the expense recognised for the period in accordance with AASB 119 Employee Benefits.